Ahmad Ali (Arain politician): Legacy

-Perhaps his everlasting accomplishments include his devoted and lifetime service to the Arain people for whose cause he worked very hard and in whom he instilled a sense of unity and pride.
-Zulfiqar Ali Bhutto, whose father Sir Shah Nawaz Bhutto attended the All India Arain Conference held in 1927 at Ganja Kalan showed immense respect for Sardar Sahibs cause of the Arain people, as Prime Minister.
-President Zia-ul-Haq visited Sardar Sahib and offered any high position for his support which was not granted to the extent that it was expected by the President.
-He left Muslim League and Pakistan in 1970 in support of the 1971 Bangladesh Independence Movement.
+His actions included service to the Arain people regarding their unity.
+Zulfiqar Ali Bhutto, whose father Shah Nawaz Bhutto attended the All India Arain Conference in 1927 at Ganja Kalan, interacted with Sardar Sahib regarding the Arain people while serving as Prime Minister.
+President Zia-ul-Haq met with Sardar Sahib to offer a position in exchange for support, though the requested support was not provided to the President's expectations.
+He departed from the Muslim League and Pakistan in 1970 to support the 1971 Bangladesh Independence Movement.

 During his political career in Pakistan, he devoted special attention to education and therefore caused numerous government primary and high schools to be established throughout the Lahore District and Kasur.
 People still remember him for this service.

 His political career in Bangladesh was short-lived due to illness but he continued to devote special attention to education, environment and developing the jute industry in the region of Jessore, Bangladesh.
 He is still remembered for his philanthropic contributions, which the living members of the Sardar family has continued ever since.